There were 15 different areas in Glasgow included in GoWell – one of which was Sighthill. The map shows the study area boundaries for Sighthill.

 A small selection of findings from these four surveys with Sighthill residents are shown below:

 - In 2015, 69% of residents were satisfied or very satisfied with their home.
 This had increased from 72% in 2006.

 - In 2015, 88% of participants were very or fairly satisfied with their neighbourhood as a place to live.
 This had increased from 72% in 2006.

 - 80% of participants felt part of their community in 2015.
 This had increased slightly from 50% in 2008, when this question was first asked.

 - 75% of participants rated their general health as excellent or good in 2015.
 This was a decline from 85% in 2006.

 - In terms of empowerment, 50% of participants in 2015 felt that on their own, or with others, they could influence decisions affecting their local area.
 This was a large increase from 17% in 2006.

-Over the ten years of the study we have also widely shared and discussed the findings from the community surveys with various service providers across Glasgow to encourage them to consider the findings when planning and prioritising services and amenities.
-They have been used by a wide range of stakeholders including local communities, housing and regeneration organisations and local and national government.
+Over the 14 years of the study we have widely shared and discussed the findings from the community surveys with various service providers across Glasgow to encourage them to consider the findings when planning and prioritising services and amenities.
+They were used by a wide range of stakeholders including local communities, housing and regeneration organisations and local and national government.

-We have regularly summarised and shared the area findings with the communities involved through our community newsletters.
-The most recent newsletter for this area can be accessed below along with an at-a-glance findings summary.
+We regularly summarised and shared the area findings with the communities involved through our community newsletters.
+The last newsletter for this area can be accessed below.